-When we think about it this way, the mechanics that drive gamification sound an awful lot like the same ones that enhance VIP reward tiers.
-Leveraging customer motivations like status and achievement, VIP tiers are a proven way to boost program engagement and increase success.
+When we think about it this way, the same mechanics that drive gamification are similar to the same ones that enhance VIP reward tiers.
+VIP tiers are a proven way to boost program engagement and increase success, simply by leveraging customer motivation like status and achievement.
 As a result, they’re the perfect vehicle for incorporating gamification into your business model.

 Why Gamification is the Perfect Fit for VIP Tiers